jswymer/mydoctest/articles/projects-how-use-resources.md

 If you want to change costs or prices for a large number of resources, you can use a batch job.

 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Adjust Resource Costs/Prices**, and then choose the related link.
 2. Fill in the fields on a line as necessary, and then choose the **OK** button.
+Choose a field to read a short description of the field or link to more information.

 **Note**: This batch job does not create or adjust alternate costs or prices for resources.
 It only changes the contents of the field on the resource card for the **Adjust Field** field that you selected in the batch job.
 The adjustment will take effect immediately for resources, so check your adjustment factors before you run the batch job.